putrinahampun/final-project-scAI5/README.md

 📑**Future Work**
 - Enhance the quality and diversity of the dataset.
-- Enable EGA to perform real-time classification.
+- Enable EGA to perform real-time classification using Object Detection.
 - Make deployment results accessible online (deployable on devices such as Android).
 - Experiment with models other than ResNet to improve application performance.